You feel cold all the time

 Cracked lips are a symptom of dehydration.
 When your body is dehydrated, it can’t function properly and the skin becomes dry and irritated.
 If your lips feel dry, drink plenty of water.
 Dehydration can lead to a serious illness like pneumonia or the flu.

 The male reproductive organs are very delicate and can be quite sensitive.
 It’s natural for men to feel self-conscious about this area, but it’s important to make sure that nothing is wrong.
-Testicular cancer is most common in men under 40, but young men are more likely than older men to ignore symptoms and put off seeking medical care.
+If you've noticed a change in size down there, whether it be smaller or bigger, get it checked out.